jgressmann/tinyusb/hw/bsp/d5035_04/mcu/Examples/USART/Synchronous/readme.txt

 communication between USART0 (Synchronous mode) and SPI0.
 First, USART0
 transmits a series of data to SPI0, then SPI0 transmits a series of data to USART0.
 Compare the transmitted data and the received data.
-If the data transmitted from USART0 and received by SPI0 are the same, LED2 and LED4 will be on, otherwise off.
-If the data transmitted from SPI0 and received by USART0 are the same, LED3 and LED5 will be on, otherwise off.
+If the data transmitted from USART0 and received by SPI0 are the same, LED1 and LED2 will be on, otherwise off.
+If the data transmitted from SPI0 and received by USART0 are the same, LED3 and LED4 will be on, otherwise off.

   connect SPI0 SCK  pin(PA5) TO USART0_CK  pin(PA8)
   connect SPI0 MISO pin(PA6) TO USART0_RX  pin(PA10)